samsungsamiio/samsungsami.io/source/sami/api-spec.md

 This call sets up a one-directional data connection from SAMI to a WebSocket client.
 The read-only WebSocket is primarily used by applications with monitoring functionalities.
 The application, as the client, listens in real-time for any new messages sent to SAMI by the specified source devices.

+The order of the messages received at this type of WebSocket is not guaranteed.
+{:.warning}

 **Request parameters**

 | Parameter | Description                                                |